 The infection is diagnosed by identifying the fungus in a culture taken from a skin lesion.
 This usually requires a skin biopsy.

 This infection is treated with antifungal drugs such as amphotericin B, itraconazole, ketoconazole, or fluconazole.
 Either oral or intravenous (directly in the vein) drugs are used, depending on the drug and stage of the disease.

-What happens depends on the form of blastomycosis and the person's immune system.
+How well you do depends on the form of blastomycosis and on your immune system.
 People with a suppressed immune system may need long-term treatment to prevent symptoms from coming back.

 - Abscesses (pockets of pus)